Kathmandu Day Tours

 Five hour cultural world heritage site guided day tour in Kathmandu

 Mountain Monarch has specially designed this Kathmandu day tour for those people who only have a very short time in Kathmandu to see its wonderful cultural world heritage sites.
-This is a guided sightseeing cultural day tour in Kathmandu where we have our experienced guide takes you around the world heritage sites to explore the sights and sounds of city’s wonders and to understand it in better way.
+Obviously this is a guided sightseeing cultural day tour in Kathmandu.
+Our experienced city guide taking you around the world heritage sites to explore the sights and sounds.
+Thus to explore and understand the bustling city’s wonders at first hand.

 Our Kathmandu day tour includes the visit to all the cultural world heritages sites in the Kathmandu.
 They are Swayambunath, Bouddhnath, Pashupatinath and Kathmandu Durbar Square.
 Kathmandu is massive bustling bazaar with a great number or Hindu temples, Buddhist stupas and monasteries.
 It is often known as an open museum of medieval arts and architecture.

 It is believed that the original stupa existed 2000 years ago but the present stupa is said to be built after the 14th century.
 Swayambhunath means ‘ The shrine existing by itself’.
 It is often called ‘The Monkey Temple’ by the westerners as there are lots of monkeys scampering around the place.
 Devotees spinning the prayer wheels and the monkeys playing around the stupa make the place really interesting and alive.

 The panoramic view of the Kathmandu Valley from the stupa is simply breathtaking.
 Legend says that once the Kathmandu valley was a huge lake and there was a lotus flower with a white glow in the middle of the lake.
 In the Buddhist version, Majushree, a Bodhisattwa, came from China and drained out the water and the lotus flower came to rest and stayed where the stupa exists now.
 In the Hindu version, the lake was drained out by Lord Krishna.